Take the easy step of signing up for my authorly newsletter and we’ll be able to keep in touch.

 Writing provides much of the meaning in my life but I chase a number of dreams.
-I am an ardent reader in a wide variety of book genres, I also get excited by modern film and am still current with, and excited by, rock music.
+I am an ardent reader in a wide variety of book genres, I also get excited by modern film and am still current with, and thrilled by, rock music.
 My wife and I hike often, our adventures ranging from day walks, through pub-to-pub multiday rambles, to camping and hefting backpacks into remote territory.
 We’re ardent birdwatchers; like Jonathan Franzen, I use birding as my conduit to nature.
-An activist in several periods of my life, my current interest, albeit swamped by work, is climate change.
+An activist in several periods of my life, I’m an Extinction Rebellion arrestee in support of my current preoccupation: the climate emergency.
 Philosophically, I am a rational humanist.
 I jog and cycle.